Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 The male connector of an LCC27 gas regulator has a normal right-handed thread.

-So, to detach the gas regulator from the BBQ gas bottle, you turn it anti-clockwise and then clockwise to re-attach.
+So, to detach the BBQ gas bottle regulator from the BBQ gas bottle, you turn it anti-clockwise and then clockwise to re-attach.

 For full step-by-step instructions, please see: